GabrielWitt/Robot-Runner/README.md

 ## Overview

-Robot Runner is an endless runner game created as part of my portfolio to learn the Flutter framework.
+Robot Runner is an endless runner game created as part of my path to learn the Flutter framework.
 The game involves controlling a robot with the mission to collect screws and navigate through city traffic.
 The project utilizes Flutter and the Flame game engine, making it compatible with Android, iOS, and Web platforms.

 ## Installation